 Successful applications at this phase will then be invited to submit a full proposal.

-If invited to submit full project proposals, applicants have approximately 5 weeks to submit.
+If invited to submit full project proposals, applicants have between 16 December 2016 – 24 January 2017 to submit.
 A detailed screening of the proposals will commence, including enclosed budgets, and the capacity of the applicant will be judged in accordance with our selection criteria.

-The proposals will then be sent to the HIF Grants Panel and the final selection will be announced approximately three months later.
+The proposals will then be sent to the HIF Grants Panel and the final selection will be announced approximately three months later, in March 2017.